Ariana Grande Emotionally Struggles on Twitter After 'Tough Month'

-Ariana Grande Emotionally Struggles on Twitter: ‘Can I Please Have One Okay Day?’
+Ariana Grande Emotionally Struggles on Twitter: ‘Can I Please Have One OK Day?’

 Ariana Grande opened up about her personal struggles on Thursday night.